Mahoney/mahoney.github.com/_posts/2013-12-30-fixing-duplicate-resource-definitions.md

   log_dir => $other_log_dir
 }
 ```

 and all is good.
-Importantly, applying this manifest will <b>not</b> create the default /var/log/mythings directory.
+Importantly, applying this manifest will *not* create the
+default /var/log/mythings directory.